 Since air doesn’t pass through plastic, there are vent holes in plastic bags.
 Those holes can allow dust to escape into the canister.
 If you’re working with a material that needs to be completely contained, like lead paint or concrete dust, it can pose a problem.
 The other issue is that since the bag sits open in the canister, dust can escape when you take the top off to remove the bag.

 Plastic bags do their best work when you’re collecting material like wood shavings and concrete chips that gravity pulls to the bottom and tend to stay there.
 They’re more tear-resistant than paper or fleece bags.

-Pro Pick: Use a plastic dust extractor bag for larger dry debris cleanup rather than fine dust particles.
+Pro Tip: Use a plastic dust extractor bag for larger dry debris cleanup rather than fine dust particles.

 Fleece Dust Extractor Bag

 Since the bag isn’t open in the canister like a plastic bag, most of the debris you collect never reaches the main filter.
-This will extend your filter life and give you more consistent performance.
-If you’re using a dust extractor without an auto-clean system, a fleece bag is definitely the way to go.
+This extends your filter life and gives you more consistent performance.
+When using a dust extractor without an auto-clean system, a fleece bag definitely helps deliver better results.

 The downside is that you’ll pay more for fleece bags and they’re easier to puncture than plastic.

-Pro Pick: Use a fleece dust extractor bag for dry fine particle collection and for all applications if you don’t have auto filter cleaning.
+Pro Tip: Use a fleece dust extractor bag for dry fine particle collection and for all applications if you don’t have auto filter cleaning.

 Paper Dust Extractor Bag

-Pro Pick: Use a paper dust extractor bag for dry small particle collection when you’re confident the debris you’re collecting won’t puncture the paper.
+Pro Tip: Use a paper bag for dry small particle collection when you’re confident the debris you’re collecting won’t puncture the paper.